solidi/learning-notes/hobbies/plastic-modeling.md

 ## Tools

-1. Use a jewelery wax pencil to pick up and place small items onto model.
+1. Use a jewelry wax pencil to pick up and place small items onto model.

 ## Showcase